dunn/modernphilosophy/modernphilosophy.markdown

 ### Philosophy of Mind

 **Dualism**
-:	The thesis that mind and body are distinct substances.
-The mind is not the body, nor does it arise naturally as a function of the body's behavior (in the way that, say, digestion does).
+:	Dualism is the thesis that mind and body are distinct substances.
+According to dualists, the mind is not the body, nor does it 'arise' naturally as a function of the body's behavior (in the way that, say, digestion does).

 **Identity theory**
-:	The thesis that the mind and the body (in particular, the brain) are just the same thing.
+:	The identity theory is the thesis that the mind and the body (in particular, the brain) are just the same thing.
 'Mind' and 'brain' are like 'Clark Kent' and 'Superman': two ways of referring to the same thing.

 ### Free will

 **Determinism**
-:	The thesis that every state of affairs follows necessarily from every prior state of affairs.
-For instance, if it is true that I am typing now, I could not be doing anything else, given the immediately prior state of the universe.
+:	Determinism is the thesis that every state of affairs follows necessarily from every prior state of affairs.
+For instance, if it is true that I am typing now, the determinist claims that I could not possibly be doing anything else, given the immediately prior state of the universe.
 So far, determinism says nothing at all about free will.

 The **hard determinist** holds that since determinism is true, we cannot have free will.

 The **libertarian** holds that since determinism is false, we can have free will.

-The hard determinist and libertarian agree about the consequences of determinism.
+(@) The hard determinist and libertarian agree about the consequences of determinism.
 What do they both think must be the case _if_ determinism is true?

 The **compatibilist** or **soft determinist** claims that determinism and free will are compatible.
 This position denies the inference above.

 ### Epistemology

-**Empiricism** comes in two flavors:
+**Empiricism** is a cluster of different claims about knowledge, all emphasizing the role of experience.

 **Materials empiricism**
-:	The thesis that all the materials for knowledge come from experience.
+:	Materials empiricism is the thesis that all the materials for knowledge come from experience.
 The content of all of our thoughts is ultimately traceable back to some experience or other.

 **Justification empiricism**
-:	The thesis that any justification for a claim has to appeal to experience.
+:	Justification empiricism is the thesis that any justification for a claim has to appeal to experience.

 Note that the two can come apart.
 So I might be a materials empiricist and yet deny justification empiricism, because I think that _some_ claims (e.g., analytic claims) can be justified merely by the concepts involved.

-**Rationalism** has two corresponding flavors:
+Largely opposed to empiricism is a set of claims we will call **rationalism**:

 **Materials rationalism**
-:	The thesis that at least some of the materials for knowledge do not come from experience.
+:	Materials rationalism is the thesis that at least some of the materials for knowledge do not come from experience.

 **Justification rationalism**
-:	The thesis that at least some justifications do not appeal exclusively to experience.
+:	Justification rationalism is the thesis that at least some justifications do not appeal exclusively to experience.

-#### Order of knowledge
+Independent of the empiricist/rationalist debate is a question about the **order of knowledge**:

 **Existentialism**
-:	The thesis that before one can know the essence of a thing, one must first know that it exists.
+:	Existentialism is the thesis that before one can know the essence of a thing, one must first know that it exists.

 **Essentialism**
-:	The thesis that one can (or even must) know the essence of a thing before one can know that it exists.
+:	Essentialism is the thesis that one can (or even must) know the essence of a thing before one can know that it exists.

-#### Perception
+Another debate in epistemology relates to the role of **perception**:

 **Direct realism**
-:	The thesis that, in perception, we are directly perceiving real, ordinary objects.
+:	Direct realism is the thesis that, in perception, we are directly perceiving real, ordinary objects.

 **Indirect realism**
-:	The opposing thesis that in perception we directly perceive only our own ideas or sensations.
+:	The opposing thesis, indirect realism, claims that in perception we directly perceive only our own ideas or sensations.
 It is only because these ideas represent (or are 'about') objects in the world that we can be said to perceive those objects.

 ## Glossary of Principles

-These are controversial in the modern period; some philosophers try to argue for them, some just assume them, and others assume that they are false.
-It will help as you go to flag these as they appear by writing their abbreviations in the margins.
-This is especially true of Hume and Descartes.
+The principles listed below were controversial in the modern period; some of the philosophers we will read try to argue for them, some just assume them, and others assume that they are false.
+Try to identify when these principles are mentioned (sometimes implicitly) in the readings below, especially in the writings of Hume and Descartes.

 **Conceivability Principle (CP)**
 :	If _x_ is conceivable, _x_ is possible.
 Note the contrapositive: if _x_ is impossible, _x_ is inconceivable.